MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ### Install on-premises data gateway

+An on-premises data gateway acts as a bridge to provide secure data transfer between on-premises data that is not in the cloud and Microsoft cloud services.
 SAP integration with the Power Platform requires that you set up an on-premises data gateway.
 To learn about installing on-premises data gateway, see [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

 [Sign in to the Azure portal](<https://www.portal.azure.com>) to set up an on-premises data gateway.